-See paragraph 7.57.
+See paragraph 7.56.

+The location of an address point is recorded on the Local Land and Property Gazetteer (LLPG) which is managed by Sandwell Council.

 See justification for more detailed explanation.

 For the purposes of this policy a non-family residential use is defined as a HMO, student accommodation, residential accommodation within C1 and C2 Use and self-contained flats.